tinypondfish/LOL-analysis-/README.md

 This dataset contains an array of columns containing a multitude of game data from various professional League of Legends matches.
 With over 30 columns of different game data, the following is an introduction of some of the key columns used in this statistical analysis:

 - `gameid`: This column represents the unique identifier for each match/game that is played, which lets us distinguish between different matches.
 - `teamid`: This column represents the unique identifier for each team.
 - `league`: This column represents which professional League of Legends competition or region the match was played in.

-- `side`: This column represents which side this team played on for a certain match (rev vs. blue)
+- `side`: This column represents which side this team played on for a certain match (rev vs. blue).
 - `result`: This column represents the outcome of a match.
 Specifically, 1 represents the team won, and 0 represents the team lost.
 - `ban1`: This column represents the 1st champion banned by the opposing team in the corresponding League of Legends match.
 - `ban2`: This column represents the 2nd champion banned by the opposing team in the corresponding League of Legends match.
 - `ban3`: This column represents the 3rd champion banned by the opposing team in the corresponding League of Legends match.
 - `ban4`: This column represents the 4th champion banned by the opposing team in the corresponding League of Legends match.
 - `ban5`: This column represents the 5th champion banned by the opposing team in the corresponding League of Legends match.
 - `pick1`: This column represents the 1st champion picked by the team in the corresponding League of Legends match.
 - `pick2`: This column represents the 2st champion picked by the team in the corresponding League of Legends match.
 - `pick3`: This column represents the 3st champion picked by the team in the corresponding League of Legends match.